sch3fr/StudyDump/README.md

 # StudyDump
+There is nothing useful here, it's hust me messing around.

 Listen I know I started 3 repos in like 1 month, but I just want repo to dump all my practise stuff and to color the activity squares

 ## What is this repo?